 • Blood chemistry studies: These measure certain substances that tissues and organs release into the blood.
 A lower or higher amount may be a sign of leukemia.

 • Beta-2-microglobulin testing: This test measures a small protein present on the surface of various cells, including lymphocytes.
-A higher amount may indicate some types of cancer.
+A higher amount may indicate that the cancer is more difficult to treat.

 • Lactate dehydrogenase testing: Doctors use this to measure one of a group of enzymes in the blood.
 A higher amount may suggest tissue damage and cancer.